-The disputed domain name consists of the Complainant's Trademark "BOURSO" with the addition of the words or word elements "clients" and "redi".
+The disputed domain name consists of the Complainant's Trademark "BOURSO" with the addition of the word element "bnak" (which seems to be a misspelling of the word "bank").

-According to the Complainant, the addition of the terms "clients" and "redi" is not sufficient to avoid a likelihood of confusion with the Complainant's registered Trademark.
-The Complainant states it is well-established that "a domain name that wholly incorporates a Complainant's registered trademark may be sufficient to establish confusing similarity for purposes of the UDRP".
-Furthermore, the Complainant argues that the gTLD ".com" does not change the overall impression of the designation as being connected to the Trademark.
+According to the Complainant, the addition of the term "bnak" is not sufficient to avoid a likelihood of confusion with the Complainant's registered Trademark.
+Furthermore, the Complainant argues that the gTLD ".com" should be disregarded when comparing the disputed domain name and the registered Trademark.

-The Panel notes that the disputed domain name incorporates the entirety of the Complainant's "BOURSO" Trademark, with the addition of the terms "clients" and "redi".
+The Panel notes that the disputed domain name incorporates the entirety of the Complainant's "BOURSO" Trademark, with the addition of the term "bnak".